carlxuan/treasure/README.md

 # treasure
-Creating a new branch is very fast
+Creating a new branch is very fast & super simple